Rockman-Blue/SANS-SEC504-CTF/1-OSINT-and-Recon/OSINT-and-Recon-Writeup.md

 ![IP-Camera-Access-2](https://github.com/user-attachments/assets/5d160609-dfc7-4175-8ed9-aed79d654b96)

-Going back to the host at cam.issplaylist.com, use the admin credentials from the paste to login.
+Going back to the host at cam.issplaylist.com, I use the admin credentials from the paste to login.
 After logging in, the flag is displayed at the bottom of the page.

 ![IP-Camera-Access-3](https://github.com/user-attachments/assets/9af0838e-90e7-420a-b99a-c87950197f07)